Israel national baseball team: 2023 World Baseball Classic

 Team Israel competed in the 2023 World Baseball Classic.
 They played in Miami, Florida.
 Israel faced Team Puerto Rico, Team Dominican Republic, Team Venezuela, and Team Nicaragua.

 American-Israeli Ian Kinsler, a former Major League All Star and two-time Gold Glove winner, and Israeli Olympian, managed the team.
 Among the players who committed to play for the team were All Star outfielder Joc Pederson, outfielder Alex Dickerson, catcher Garrett Stubbs, and American-Israelis catcher Ryan Lavarnway, infielder Danny Valencia, and infielder Ty Kelly, along with prospects Matt Mervis (who in 2022 led Minor League Baseball in RBIs and was third with 36 home runs), Zack Gelof, Colton Gordon, and Spencer Horwitz.
 Pitchers on the team included Israeli-American Dean Kremer, Richard Bleier, Robert Stock, Jake Bird, and American-Israelis Jake Fishman, Zack Weiss, and Bubby Rossman, while Scott Effross was slated to be on the team but injured his arm.

 Others who it was thought might possibly join Team Israel included All Star pitcher Max Fried, pitcher Noah Davis, pitcher Kenny Rosenberg, and outfielder Mike Moustakas.
 Third baseman All Star Alex Bregman chose not to play in the WBC, first baseman Rowdy Tellez chose to play for Team Mexico, and Adam Ottavino chose to play for Team Italy.
 Gold Glove outfielder Harrison Bader, outfielder Kevin Pillar, and pitcher Eli Morgan originally intended to play for the team, but at the end of the day did not play.

-Brad Ausmus was be one of the team's coaches.
+Brad Ausmus was one of the team's coaches.
 He was a former Team Israel manager, had managed in the major leagues for five years, and during his 18-year playing career won three Gold Glove Awards for his defense.
 Kevin Youkilis was the team's hitting coach.
 In his 10-year major league career, he won two World Series titles with the Boston Red Sox, was a three-time All Star, and won a Gold Glove Award.
 Jerry Narron, who in his 30-year career had been as a manager or coach with eight different major league teams and been the third base coach for Team Israel at the 2017 World Baseball Classic qualifier, also served as a coach for the team.